-We are enrolling patients in a Phase IIb clinical trial in our program with ACP-104 as a treatment for patients with schizophrenia.
-This double-blind, placebo-controlled trial, which was initiated in late-June 2007, is designed to evaluate the safety and efficacy of ACP-104 in approximately 250 patients with schizophrenia who are experiencing an acute psychotic episode.
+In December 2007, we completed enrollment of 248 patients in a Phase IIb clinical trial in our program with ACP-104 as a treatment for patients with schizophrenia.
+This double-blind, placebo-controlled trial is designed to evaluate the safety and efficacy of ACP-104 in patients with schizophrenia who are experiencing an acute psychotic episode.
+The treatment phase of this clinical trial was completed during the first quarter of 2008 and we anticipate reporting top-line results from this study during the second quarter of 2008.